psychemedia/storytelling-notes/hare-england-dreaming.md

 >
 > A son...
 >
-> Two sons... he'd be a great dad, they'd play games, they;d be interested, in the farm, help out...
+> Two sons... he'd be a great dad, they'd play games, they'd be interested, in the farm, help out...
 >
 > Only: idle sods... in bed snoring... creep up stairs...
 OI!!!
 >